 Canada coronavirus death toll jumps, officials could punish those ignoring precautions

-The Canadian death toll from the coronavirus outbreak jumped almost 50% percent to 19 in less than a day on Sunday, and impatient officials threatened to punish people refusing to take precautions to fight the spread of the highly contagious illness.
-Ottawa said late on Saturday that 13 people had died from the respiratory illness caused by the virus, but by 9 a.m.
-ET (1300 GMT) on Sunday that had grown to 19.
-The number of confirmed cases rose to 1,388 from 1,099.
+The Canadian death toll from the coronavirus outbreak jumped by more than 50% on Sunday, and impatient officials threatened to punish people refusing to take precautions to fight the spread of the highly contagious illness.
+The number of deaths from the respiratory disease rose to 20 by 6 p.m.
+(2200 GMT) on Sunday from 13 the previous day, Ottawa said, while the number of confirmed cases jumped to 1,430 from 1,099.
+There are coronavirus cases in all 10 Canadian provinces.

 The House of Commons will return on Tuesday to approve the stimulus package.
-A handful of legislators will be present, since only 20 Parliamentarians are needed to conduct business.
-Ottawa says people who have returned from abroad must isolate themselves for 14 days and Health Minister Patty Hajdu said she could use the federal Quarantine Act to sanction those ignoring this requirement.
+A handful of legislators will be present, since only 20 parliamentarians are needed to conduct business.
+Ottawa says people who have returned from abroad must isolate themselves for 14 days and Health Minister Patty Hajdu said she could use the federal Quarantine Act to sanction those ignoring that requirement.

 Premier Stephen McNeil told a news conference that despite warnings to avoid meeting in large groups, people were flocking to provincial parks and other common areas.
 "We are dealing with a deadly virus and this behavior is unacceptable," he said.
 His Atlantic province is banning gatherings of more than five people, a much stricter limit than other jurisdictions.